giga-sec/gigaSec-Tech-Notes/README.md

 ---
 ## Note:

 Lots of grammatical errors.
 Some of the notes wont make sense and will only make sense to me.
-Understand that these notes sole purpose is to be understood by me however, I welcome any pull requests that suggests correction.
+Understand that I wrote this notes for me and to be understood by me however, I encourage and welcome any pull requests that suggests correction.

 ## Screenshots
 Dark Mode